2026/27 AMCAS Application Guide (With Screenshots)

 • Experience description

-• Whether it was one of your most meaningful experience (Yes/No)
+• Whether it was one of your most meaningful experiences (Yes/No)

 The Experience Description box is crucial.
 Admissions committees are not simply looking for what you did.
-They want to know the depth of your responsibilities and what you accomplished.
+They want to know the depth of your responsibilities, what you accomplished, and how it developed you as a holistic individual and as a future physician.

-New for 2024-25, the AAMC AMCAS introduced a new experience type called “Social Justice/Advocacy”.
-This allows you to let admissions committees know how you’ve worked to improve the rights, privileges, and opportunities of a cause, group, or person.
+“The ‘Social Justice/Advocacy’ category allows you to show admissions committees how you’ve worked to improve the rights, privileges, and opportunities of a cause, group, or person.

 “One of the main functions of physicians is to educate.
 If you can demonstrate you're well-rounded, it shows you’ll be able to find common ground with your patients beyond healthcare, such as sports, literature, or music.”